-Virtual assistants are like godsent helpers who can take care of routine work in your business.
-This frees up your time to strategise, work on critical tasks or simply give yourself a break.
+Virtual assistants are like godsent helpers who take care of routine work in your business.
+This frees up your time to work on strategies, critical tasks or simply give yourself a break.
 Typically, you won’t have any face-to-face interaction with your virtual assistants as they are based elsewhere, working from home or in their own offices.

-They work on routine tasks that are often manual, which usually follow a set of procedures and rules without any or much decision making.
+A virtual assistant work remotely on routine tasks that are often manual, which usually follow a set of procedures and rules, and without any or much decision making.

 What services do virtual assistants offer?

-How do I choose a virtual assistant?
+What tasks should I outsource to a virtual assistant?